crossRT/cognixus-assessment/03-docker-swarm/README.md

 ```

 # Load Balance traffic
-In order to see the traffic load balanced, you must now use any broswer.
+In order to see the traffic load balanced, you must not use any broswer.
 It's because most of the browsers sending `Connection: keep-alive` in the request header.